Chairman & CEO

-Dylan Taylor is a global business leader and philanthropist.
-He is an active pioneer in the space exploration industry as a CEO, investor, thought leader and futurist.
-Currently, Dylan serves as Chairman & CEO of Voyager Space Holdings, a multi-national space holding firm that acquires and integrates leading space exploration enterprises globally.
+Dylan Taylor is a global business leader, and philanthropist.
+He is an active pioneer in the space exploration industry as a CEO, commercial astronaut, investor, thought leader and futurist.
+Currently, Dylan serves as Chairman & CEO of Voyager Space, a global space exploration firm focused on next generation space infrastructure.

 Dylan has been cited by Harvard University, SpaceNews, the BBC, Pitchbook, CNBC, CNN and others as having played a seminal role in the growth of the private space industry.
 As an early-stage investor in more than 50 emerging ventures, including Accion, Kepler, York, Astrobotic, Made in Space, Relativity, and Planet, Dylan is widely considered the most active private space investor in the world.